Noxiffow/Noxiffow/README.md

 <p align="left">I am just your average guy who likes coding despite the mental suffering it brings me, love videogames, silence, calm music to help me work/study and I am not a very sociable person in a sense of partying and such.
 I like my space.
 ###

-<p align="left">📚 I'm currently learning Java and Oracle<br>🎯 Goals: Create my own mini project like some silly game.</p>
+<p align="left">📚 I'm currently learning Java and MySQL<br>🎯 Goals: Create my own mini project like some silly game.</p>

 ###